-Page

 Section A

-Introduction to Child to Parent Violence and the Non Violent Resist (NVR) Programme Silence and Child to Parent Violence What is Child to Parent Violence?
-What is the NVR Programme?
-What was the background to the development of the NVR Prograteland?
-What are the Core Elements of the NVR Programme?
-How is NVR different from other parenting programmes?
-How can practitioners use this NVR handbook?
-What do we mean by "parent" and "families"?
-Who are the authors?
-23 mme in3455

 Section B

-Key Facts Different ways of thinking about violence in the family Child to Parent Violence and Domestic Violence.
-How common is child to parent violence and are some parents molikely to experience child to parent violence?
+Key Facts Different ways of thinking about violence in the family7 Child to Parent Violence and Domestic Violence7 How common is child to parent violence and are some parents more likely to experience child to parent violence?
 Why do some children use child to parent violence?
-What is the Evidence Supporting the Use of NVR?
-77 ore8
+What is the Evidence Supporting the Use of NVR?10

 Section C

+Assessment and Engagement: Preparing to Use the NVR Programme

+with Parents

+Introduction

-Assessment and Engagement: Preparing to Use the NVR Program with Parents.
-Introduction.
-Initial engagement and assessment.
-Who attends the sessions?
-How do I assess the nature and extent of child to parent violence family?
-A brief outline of the NVR programme for parents.
-11 11 11 in a 12
+Initial engagement and assessment 11

+Who attends the sessions?11

+How do I assess the nature and extent of child to parent violence in a

+family?

+A brief outline of the NVR programme for parents12

 Section D

-Session Plans for both Groups and Individual Sessions Introduction Parents reflections on what seems to work.
-The Core Elements of the NVR Programme Session Structure.
-Session 1: Commitment to NVR, Goals and De-escalation Skills Session 2: the Support Network Externalising the problem - the problem is the problem, not the cl Session 3: Increased Parental Presence.
-Session 4: The Announcement Session 5: Acts of Reconciliation.
-Session 6: Refusing Orders and Breaking Taboos.
-Breaking Taboos.
-Session 7: The Sit-In.
-1415161820 nild.2123252728
+Session Plans for both Groups and Individual Sessions14

+Introduction

+Parents reflections on what seems to work14

+The Core Elements of the NVR Programme15

+Session Structure

+Session 1: Commitment to NVR, Goals and De-escalation Skills 18

+Session 2: the Support Network

+Externalising the problem - the problem is the problem, not the child.
+21

+Session 3: Increased Parental Presence

+Session 4: The Announcement

+Session 5: Acts of Reconciliation

+Session 6: Refusing Orders and Breaking Taboos

+Breaking Taboos

+Session 7: The Sit-In

 What if?
 Trouble-shooting the Sit-In

-The child attempts to make a deal with parents or claims not to understand 31 32 32 Section E Frequently Asked Questions 35 Section FSupports for Sessions3Introduction3Useful Exercises3Parents Session Feedback Form4Parents Course Feedback Form4Practitioner Feedback Form4Appendix I -Recommended Reading and Bibliography4Appendix II Helpful Links4 39 .0 41 13
+The child ignores the parent during the Sit-In

+The child attempts to make a deal with parents or claims not to understand The child makes a promise or suggestion The child screams to try to get the attention of others The child attacks the parent or attempts to leave the room Session 8 (or later) The NVR Review Meeting/ Programme End Meeting

+Section E

+Frequently Asked Questic -------------------------- --

+Section F

+Supports for Sessions .
+39

+Introduction .
+39

+Useful Exercises .
+39

+Parents Session Feedback Form. .
+40

+Parents Course Feedback Form .
+41

+Practitioner Feedback Form .
+43

+Appendix I - Recommended Reading and Bibliography .
+44

+Appendix II Helpful Links .
+47